azurecrystalz/azurecrystalz.github.io/source/_posts/toward-the-sound-of-applause.md

   {% bubble Kuguri %}
     That’s a secret.

-    You always seem to want to pry into my business every time you see me, Rani.
+    You always seem to want to pry into my business every time you see me, *lány*.
 Is it…that you like me?
   {% endbubble %}

   {% bubble Granny %}